aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 Analysis suggested the Summer Sale out performed Spring Clean sale.
 Meaning, a targeted promotion is the best course of action for 2020.

-- **Target Regions:** Target North West and East Midlands as they were highly responsive to promotions.
+- **Target Regions:** Target North West, West Midlands or East Midlands as they were highly responsive to promotions.
 - **Promotion Months:** There is no reason to suggest a May or August promotion won't be as successful.
 However, analysis suggests November promotions shows promise as this month had the highest number of orders.

 ---